-The calculator below groups the characters of the input text into Unicode blocks and counts the number of characters belonging to one or another block.
+The calculator below groups the input text characters into Unicode blocks and counts the number of characters belonging to one or another block.

 There are 17 planes in Unicode code space, each plane has 216 or 65536 continuous code points.

 A plane may contain one or more Unicode blocks.
 A Unicode block size is greater or equal to 16 and less or equal 65536.
 A Unicode block and a Unicode plane are a contiguous group of characters within a unique range of code points.
 Each block has its own unique name.
 You can find the complete list of Unicode blocks here http://www.unicode.org/Public/UNIDATA/Blocks.txt.